dbarbella/analogy/finding_analogies/README.txt

 python scrapeWordHunt.py input_dir output_dir begin_num end_num
 where:
 input_dir: directory where the scraped texts are.
-  The program can get to the proper subdirectory its self.
+  The program can get to the proper subdirectory itself.
 ouput_dir: directory where the analogy .txt and .csv files will be stored.
 Will have the same sub-directory structure as gutenberg_scrapper.py
 begin: lowest book id